johnbintz/jasmine-headless-webkit/README.md

 ### CoffeeScript Support

-`jasmine-headless-webkit` brings in the `coffee-script-source` gem and allows you to run CoffeeScript files without needing compilation.
-It uses [the `<script type="text/coffeescript">` method](http://jashkenas.github.com/coffee-script/#scripts) of loading
+`jasmine-headless-webkit` brings in the `coffee-script` gem and compiles & injects all CoffeeScript into the generated HTML page.
-CoffeeScript.
 All you need to do is configure your `jasmine.yml` file to look for .coffee files:

     src_files:
       - app/assets/javascripts/**/*.coffee